commandlayer/protocol-commons/README.md

 ----

-Autonomous agents are **breaking in the wild**:
+Autonomous agents fail at scale without shared meaning:

-- Every agent reinventing verbs
+- New verbs reinvented everywhere
-- No shared validation contracts
+- No trustable receipts
-- No trust in execution or receipts
+- No cross-runtime interoperability
-- Interop collapses outside a single platform

-**Protocol-Commons fixes this** — a **global action language** that lets any agent discover, collaborate, and verify execution across runtimes.
+- Closed ecosystems with fragile glue logic

+**Protocol-Commons** fixes this with a global action language: canonical verbs + JSON Schemas + strict validation.

+If agents can’t agree on what actions mean → **nothing works**.

 ---
 ## Real verbs.
 Real receipts.